Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Security proof of the MPQC protocol

-Finally, let us mention about the probability of error in the security statement of the MPQC protocol in Sec.~\ref{subsec:security_statements} and explain where it comes from.
+Finally, let us explain where the probability of error in the security statement of the MPQC protocol in Theorem.~\ref{theorem} comes from.
 Every verification performed by using the VHSS protocol has the probability of error $2^{-\Omega(r)}$.
-During the MPQC protocol, the VHSS protocol is invoked in following three situations: \begin{itemize} \item When the quantum nodes jointly verify the encoding of each single-qubit input quantum state $\rho^i$ (there are $n$ of them). \item When quantum nodes jointly verify and confirm the ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ necessary for implementation of the non-transversal $H$ gate via the gate teleportation technique. \item When quantum nodes jointly verify and confirm the ancillary logical quantum state $\bar{\bar{\ket{0}}}^i$ necessary for implementation of the quantum circuit $\mathcal{U}$. \end{itemize} If we summarize all the above three cases we obtain the total number of VHSS protocol executions during the MPQC protocol as $\kappa = n + \#\ancillas + \#H$ and the total probability of error will be $\kappa 2^{-\Omega(r)}$.
+During the MPQC protocol, the VHSS protocol is invoked in the following three situations: \begin{itemize} \item When the quantum nodes jointly verify the encoding of each single-qubit input quantum state $\rho^i$ (there are $n$ of them). \item When quantum nodes jointly verify and confirm the ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ necessary for the implementation of the non-transversal $H^i$ gate via the gate teleportation technique. \item When quantum nodes jointly verify and confirm the ancillary logical quantum state $\bar{\bar{\ket{0}}}^i$ necessary for the implementation of the quantum circuit $\mathcal{U}$. \end{itemize} If we summarize all the above three cases we obtain the total number of VHSS protocol executions during the MPQC protocol as $\kappa = n + \#\ancillas + \#H$ and the total probability of error will be $\kappa 2^{-\Omega(r)}$.